LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                                             reduction value is finalized)
 cuda/hip_multi_reduce_atomic_low_performance_low_overhead     any CUDA/HIP  Same as above, but multi-reduction uses
-                                                              policy        a low overhead algorithm with a minimal set of resources leading to a low impact on the performance of loops containing the multi-reducer but also low performance
+                                                              policy        a low overhead algorithm with a minimal set of resources.
+This minimally effects
+                                                                            the performance of loops containing the
+                                                                            multi-reducer though it may cause the
+                                                                            multi-reducer itself to perform poorly if
+                                                                            it is used.
-                                                                            when the multi-reducer is used. cuda/hip_multi_reduce_atomic_block_then_atomic_grid_host_init any CUDA/HIP  The multi-reduction uses atomics into shared policy        memory and global memory.
+cuda/hip_multi_reduce_atomic_block_then_atomic_grid_host_init any CUDA/HIP  The multi-reduction uses atomics into shared
+                                                              policy        memory and global memory.
 Atomics into shared memory are used each time a value